sp-uhh/sgmse/README.md

 ## Pretrained checkpoints

-We provide pretrained checkpoints for the models trained on VoiceBank-DEMAND and WSJ0-CHiME3, as in the paper.
-They can be downloaded at https://drive.google.com/drive/folders/1CSnkhUSoiv3RG0xg7WEcVapyLuwDaLbe?usp=sharing.
+- For the Speech Enhancement task, we provide pretrained checkpoints for the models trained on VoiceBank-DEMAND and WSJ0-CHiME3, as in the paper.
+They can be downloaded [here](https://drive.google.com/drive/folders/1CSnkhUSoiv3RG0xg7WEcVapyLuwDaLbe?usp=sharing).
+- For the Dereverberation task, we provide a checkpoint trained on our WSJ0-REVERB dataset.
+It can be downloaded [here](https://drive.google.com/drive/folders/1082_PSEgrqoVVrNsAkSIcpLF1AAtzGwV?usp=sharing).

+Usage:
 - For resuming training, you can use the `--resume_from_checkpoint` option of `train.py`.
 - For evaluating these checkpoints, use the `--ckpt` option of `enhancement.py` (see section **Evaluation** below).